Home » Bee Farm Blog » Honey » Build a DIY Honey Warming Cabinet

 The internet is filled with plans and designs.
 But, I wanted something that would be simple and easy to construct.
 Can you create a similar device using what you already have on hand?

-The goal of working with crystallized honey in jars is to gently warm it to an appropriate temperature and hold it there for a period of time.
-Not and extreme heat flash but rather a gentle warming.
+The goal is to gently warm it to an appropriate temperature and hold it there for a period of time.
+Not an extreme heat flash but rather a gentle warming.
 In this way, we could melt the crystals forming in the honey without damaging it.

 When building your honey warming box/cabinet, you want a box big enough to hold about 10 or 12 jars of honey at a time.

-I didn’t want to have to build a big wooden structure (instead I used something I had on hand) – though you certainly could!
+I didn’t want to have to build a big wooden structure (instead I used something I had on hand)!
 I wanted my warming cabinet to be light-weight and easy to put away when not needed.

 For my base, to give the box sturdiness, I chose to use an extra shallow bee box.
 A shallow is about 5 3/4″ tall.
-This space would allow the installation of some type of heat source with a minimal fire risk. (or hopefully none).
+This space would allow the installation of some type of heat source with a minimal fire risk (hopefully none).

 The frame rest inside the super box gave me a place to rest a sturdy wooden shelf made from scrap lumber.
 So glad I used pine – it smells sooo good.

-I constructed a simple platform made of wooden strips.
+I constructed a simple platform made of wooden strips to hold the jars up off the heat source.
 It was fairly easy to nail and glue the strips together.

 You could use something else if you wish.
 Perhaps, a section of plastic coated metal wire shelving cut to size?
 The options are endless as long as it is heat safe (just in case).